EBC FAQ0001

 Q: Will Wonderware's 205/405 EBC driver work with the T1H-EBC?

 A: No. Their original driver will not work with the T1H-EBC.
-Must have an
+Must

-updated their driver to support T1H-EBC.
+if they have updated their driver to support T1H-EBC.

 EBC FAQ0019